How Effective Is Online Therapy?

 Some people just prefer the social contact and being in the same room as their therapist, and this is ok!
 There is no right or wrong - it's just what suits you as a person.

-Due to COVID-19, most, if not all psychological therapy is being conducted online.
+Due to COVID-19, a lot of psychological therapy is still being conducted online.
 This has highlighted to therapists and service users alike that online therapy can be conducted effectively with good outcomes.

 Some may not like the sound of online therapy at first but when they try it, they often realise it is easier and more effective than they anticipated, and their opinions soon change.

-I tend to use Zoom, which is a secure and reputable platform and thus far, haven't had any issues.
+When offering online therapy, I tend to use Microsoft Teams, which is a secure and reputable platform and thus far, haven't had any issues.
+Both CBT and EMDR can be conducted online, and I actually had my own EMDR therapy online during the pandemic and it was very effective.
 I think it's safe to say that the world has adapted very well to providing and receiving psychological support online and for the most part, it has been successful.